-Beginning in mid-2014, oil and natural gas prices decreased significantly and remained low, compared to recent historical averages, through 2016.
-This prolonged, significant downturn in oil and gas prices has adversely affected our revenue, profitability and results of operations.
+Beginning in mid-2014, oil and natural gas prices decreased significantly and remained low, compared to recent historical averages, through 2017.
+This prolonged, significant downturn in oil and gas prices reduced the demand for our services and utilization of our fleet, which has adversely affected our business, financial condition and results of operations.
 We cannot predict future oil and gas price movements.
-Any continuation of the lower oil and gas price environment or exacerbation thereof could further depress the level of helicopter activity in support of exploration and, to a lesser extent, production activity, which could have a material adverse effect on our revenue, profitability, financial condition, results of operations, cash flow and prospects.
+Any continuation of the lower oil and gas price environment or exacerbation thereof could further depress the level of helicopter activity in support of exploration and, to a lesser extent, production activity, which could have a material adverse effect on our business, financial condition, and results of operations.
 No assurance can be given that the recent decline of oil and gas prices will not continue to adversely affect offshore exploration or production operations, or that our operations will not continue to be adversely affected.

 Additionally, the level of activity in offshore oil and gas exploration, development and production is affected by the relative economics of and resultant level of activity in land-based oil and gas exploration, development and production.
-In recent years, there has been a significant focus on and increase in production from North American shale reservoirs, which has been facilited by hydraulic fracturing and other technologies.
+In recent years, there has been a significant focus on and increase in production from North American shale reservoirs, which has been facilitated by hydraulic fracturing and other technologies.
 The availability of more economical oil and gas reserves, including, if applicable, North American shale reservoirs, could have a material adverse effect on our business, financial condition and results of operations.